 Submit and wait, testing takes a minute or two.

 My site gets the best grade but don't act surprised

 The test checks your server's HTTPS configuration, and the result should be A or A+.
-But at the moment, you can get A+ even if you have old TLS enabled.
+You can't get A or better when you have old TLS enabled, starting January 2020.
 There are a few things that come into play here, check the rating guide.
 But this post is not about grades, I'll focus mostly on TLS versions below.

 The Configuration section starts right below the certificate info.
 It lists supported protocols and the Handshake Simulation table shows simulated browsers, and tells you which protocols and cipher suites they use to make a connection to your site.